Spain

 Overview

-Spain does not have an HIV-specific law, but people have been prosecuted or sued in both criminal and civil law systems in cases where HIV exposure or transmission has been alleged.
-Conviction under the criminal law can result in a prison sentence and having to pay economic compensation (while under civil law, only economic compensation can result).
+Spain does not have an HIV-specific law, but people have been prosecuted or sued under both criminal and civil law in cases where HIV ‘exposure’ or transmission has been alleged.
+Conviction under the criminal law can result in a prison sentence and having to pay economic compensation, while under civil law, only economic compensation can result.

 A 2015 analysis of Spanish cases that had reached Provincial or Supreme Courts (1996-2012) found that most cases of alleged HIV transmission had been decided through the criminal law system.
 (Two cases known to have been pursued using civil law are not included in the case count above).
 More detailed analysis of cases and trends is available in the 2015 article.

-Cases have generally been prosecuted under the Criminal Code using articles related to causing injury: bodily harm (147), grievous bodily harm (149), reckless bodily harm (152), and at least one case of reckless homicide (142).
+Cases have generally been prosecuted under the Criminal Code using articles related to causing injury: bodily harm (Article 147), grievous bodily harm (Article 149), reckless bodily harm (Article 152), and at least one case of reckless homicide (Article 142).
 Cases where it is held the defendant was aware of a high probability their actions would cause harm (dolus eventualis) have resulted in sentences comparable to those for acts done willfuly and consciously, rather than acts that are reckless or negligent.

+Case law has established a number of defences to prosecution in Spain.
 Both use of condoms and having an undetectable viral load have been successfully used as a defence, although science has also been misinterpreted and misused in trials.
-Disclosure leading to consent has also been successfully used as a defence, as has scientific evidence through phylogenetic analysis which was unable to clearly show that the accused was responsible for HIV transmission to the complainant (who was HIV-positive at the time of trial).
-In April 2020, the Supreme Court upheld the decisions of two lower courts that an HIV-positive man should not be convicted of transmitting HIV because his female partner could have deduced/may have known that he had HIV.
+Disclosure leading to consent has also been successfully used as a defence, and in April 2020, the Supreme Court upheld the decisions of two lower courts that an HIV-positive man should not be convicted of transmitting HIV because his female partner could have deduced/may have known that he had HIV, even though it was not expressly disclosed.
+Scientific evidence through virological and phylogenetic analysis has also been used to acquit where it was unable to clearly show that the accused was responsible for HIV transmission to the complainant (who was HIV-positive at the time of trial), such as in February 2024 where a woman accused of transmitting HIV to her partner was acquitted after virological evidence suggested that the defendant and accused had different HIV types.
+This, together with a lack of clarity around the circumstances of the relationship, meant there was not enough certainty to convict.

-In addition, alleged sexual transmission of HIV is known to have been used to enhance sentencing in at least 3 cases (not included in the count above).
+In addition, alleged sexual transmission of HIV is known to have been used to enhance sentencing in at least three cases (not included in the count above).

 The criminal law has also been used to prosecute medical hepatitis C transmission, in a complex case involving an anaesthetist accused of transmitting hepatitis C to hundreds of patients.